 Depending on the fundraising activity you’ve chosen you may need a licence or local council permission.
 Lattitude can provide a letter of authentication confirming that you are fundraising legitimately.
 If you have any questions about your fundraising, please get in touch with the us.
 We will be happy to help where we can.

 Other things to consider

 The flight cost is the biggest variable to consider when planning your budget.
 Flights closer to home are much cheaper which means that placements nearer you offer the best value if your budget is tight.
 And don’t forget that a small amount of pocket money is paid to volunteers on placements in some of our participating countries, which covers most of your daily costs overseas.
 Contact us for more details.

-Don’t forget to send us any photos or news from your fundraising.
+Don’t forget to send us any photos or news from your fundraising and use our hashtag #LattitudeVolunteering in your posts.
 And remember, we are always happy to provide a letter of support and promotional material to volunteers as needed.